Skip to content

 The University has reviewed and updated the contracts used with overseas recruitment agents to ensure these agents conduct the activity they undertake on behalf of the University in an ethical and appropriate manner.
 Training our agents is part of their induction process, contract management and as part of the University’s recruitment agents conference.

-The University undertakes various clearances during its recruitment activity, including ‘right to work checks and its staff induction process includes guidance and training resources relating to equality and diversity, such as unconscious bias.
+The University undertakes various clearances during its recruitment activity and pre-employment checks including ‘right to work and disclosure and barring checks where appropriate.
+The staff induction process includes guidance and training resources relating to equality and diversity which includes signs of modern slavery, as well as unconscious bias.

 To identify and mitigate risk, modern slavery is addressed as a key part of all the procurement processes, as outlined below.